 A 2000 graduate of Hofstra, Warne majored in psychology while playing for the Pride from 1995-99.
 He was a four-year letterwinner and a two-time All-America East honoree.
 As a senior, he was also named an honorable mention All-American after guiding Hofstra to its third league championship and postseason berth.

 While finishing his degree at Hofstra, Warne served as an assistant coach at Plainview-Old Bethpage High School on Long Island.
 He got his start at the collegiate coaching level in 2000 at the U.S. Merchant Marine Academy prior to moving on to coach at Delaware.

 Warne married the former Jennifer Merrill, who was a four-time letterwinner and team captain at Hofstra in volleyball, in August 2009.
-The couple currently resides in Gaithersburg, Md. with daughter, Campbell.
+The couple currently resides in Darnestown, Md., with their daughter, Campbell, and son, Patrick.